mhinz/neovim-remote/README.md

 ## Demos

-(Click the GIFs to watch them fullscreen.)
+(Click the GIFs to watch them full-size.)

 Using nvr from a different window (another tmux pane in this case):
 ![Demo 1](https://github.com/mhinz/neovim-remote/raw/master/pictures/demo1.gif)